adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 - syntax of those messages
 - semantics of the messages
 - rules associated with the messages
-# Network

-A network is a group of interconnected machines.
+A **network** is a group of interconnected machines.
 These machines can only communicate with members of the same network.

-## Network Edge
+# Network Edge

 The **network edge** consists of clients/users and servers that serve data to clients.
 The standard model is client/server, where the client hosts requests and receives a response from the server that services request.
 A second model is the peer-to-peer model that hosts interactions symmetrically (Bitcoin as an example).

 The purpose of the network edge is data transfer between end systems.
 Apps that use TCP are good for HTTP, FTP, Telnet, and SMTP transfer.
 Apps that use UDP are normally streaming media, teleconferencing, and internet telephony.

-## Network Core
+# Network Core

 The **network core** is the mesh of interconnected routers.
 It connects client and servers.